indrimuska/angular-selector/README.md

 ### Features

 * **No-jQuery Required**<br>
-  Angular Selector is a full native Angular directive, so you can use it without have to include any other library (except Angular.js, of course!).
+  Angular Selector is a full native Angular directive, so you can use it without have to include any other library (except AngularJS, of course!).
 * **Skinnable**<br>
   You can define a template for the items in the dropdown list and a template for selected items.
 * **RTL Support**<br>